meetdave3/vercel-mongodb-rest-api/README.md

 ### Inspiration

 Since I've been using Zeit for frontend deployments, I wanted an equally faster way to setup database CRUD operations with a predefined Mongodb database.
-Spin up a free Mongodb cluster here https://www.mongodb.com/download-center/cloud
+(Get a free Mongodb cluster here: https://www.mongodb.com/download-center/cloud)

 Personally, I didn't want to create models /  services / controllers / serverless API endpoints based on the database model everytime I start a new project.
-This setup should be ideal for a minimum viable product or proof of concept.
+This setup should be ideal for a minimum viable product or a proof of concept.

-Therefore, this solution is a secure, quicker and scalable way of managing and deploying backend with Zeit.
+Therefore, this solution is a secure, quicker and scalable way of managing and deploying database functions with Zeit.

 ### License
 MIT